• Skip to primary navigation

 They are an ideal way to spice up your dinners in a quick and easy way.

-The recipe also scales nicely, so measure and adapt accordingly.
+• This recipe scales nicely, so measure and adapt accordingly.
 This particular recipe makes 3-4 cups or so.

 Try Some of My Other Popular Jelly and Jam Recipes